ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 > It is something that can be written off as a polish, though it robs the feeling of elegance for a user.
 > I question my prioritization with such issues.

+Post lunch was painful.
 Same story today.
 I couldn't give up that issue for fear that it might lead to a bigger issue in production.
-But, unfortunately, it eluded.
+But, unfortunately, it eluded day 2.

+Resolved a few things wrt to the sales pipeline before wrapping up for the day.